Michae1CC/reading-notes/Domain Driven Design/Part 2.md

 - The client of the Repo should be given the illusion that objects are in memory pg 112
 - the Repository delegates object creation to a Factory which could be used to create objects from scratch.
 - IMPORTANT: When the database is being used as an object store, don't let the data model and the object model diverge too far, regardless of the power of the mapping tools.
 Sacrifice some richness of object relationships to keep close to the relational model.
 Compromise some formal relational standards, such as normalization, if it helps simplify the object mapping.
 Processes outside the object system should not access such an object store.
 They could violate invariants enforced by the objects.
 Also, their access will lock in the data model so that it is hard to change when the objects are refactored.

+### Questions

+- Should your models care about the id prescribed by the database
+- Using the ORM to map inheritance into a single table for a single entity